-- The bos.net.nfs.client fileset to provide Network File System (NFS) support required by most Network Station applications. - · A web browser, such as Netscape (the netscape fileset).
-You must install a web browser to use the IBM Network Station Manager, which is required to do Network Station Configuration. - 3.
-Verify network requirements.
+- The bos.net.nfs.client fileset to provide Network File System (NFS) support required by the Network Station. - A web browser, such as Netscape (the netscape fileset).
+You must install a web browser to use the IBM Network Station Manager, which configures Network Stations.